-The receipt of unemployment insurance benefits does not necessarily preclude the receipt of Social Security Disability benefits.
+The receipt of unemployment insurance benefits does not necessarily preclude the receipt of Social Security Disability benefits, but a lack of job vacancies does not influence the SSA’s determination.
 The receipt of unemployment benefits is only one of many factors that must be considered in determining whether the claimant is disabled.
 See 20 CFR 404.1512(b) and 416.912(b).

 Unemployment Benefits and Social Security Disability

 In considering claims of individuals who have applied for unemployment benefits, Administrative Law Judges (ALJs) should be mindful of the principles discussed in Social Security Ruling 00-1c, which incorporates Cleveland v.
 Policy Management Systems Corp., 526 U.S. 795 (1999).
 In that case, the Supreme Court held, in a unanimous decision, that a claim for Social Security disability benefits is often consistent with a claim for relief under the Americans with Disabilities Act (ADA) even though there must be an ability to work in order to obtain relief under the ADA.
 The Court noted that, under the presumptions embodied in Social Security’s five-step sequential evaluation process, a person can qualify for Social Security disability benefits even though he or she remains capable of performing some work.
 Similar logic applies to applications for unemployment benefits.

 In addition, it is often uncertain whether Social Security will find a person who applies for unemployment benefits ultimately to be disabled under it rules, and its decision-making process can be quite lengthy.
 Therefore, it is SSA’s position that individuals need not choose between applying for unemployment insurance and Social Security disability benefits.